-To be appointed as a Foundation Governors you must be a practicing Catholic.
+To be appointed as a Foundation Governor you must be a practising Catholic.
 We also have positions for other Governors who are not eligible to be Foundation Governors.

-Governors are responsible for overseeing the leadership and management of a school: strategy, policy, budgeting and staffing.
-They enable their school to run as effectively as possible, working alongside senior leaders and supporting teachers to provide excellent education to children.
+Governors are responsible for overseeing the strategy and leadership of a school.
+They support their school to run as effectively as possible, working alongside senior leaders and teachers to provide excellent education for all children.

-Governors must be committed to attending meetings which consider issues such as setting the school vision, mitigating financial risk and scrutinizing educational outcomes.
-They are also involved in the school community, providing challenge and support to the Headteacher and senior leaders.
-Governors bring a wide range of skills and expertise but training and development opportunities are available free of charge to Governors in our Trust.
+Governors must be committed to attending meetings which consider issues such as setting the school vision and direction, mitigating financial risk and considering educational outcomes.
+They provide support and challenge to the Headteacher and senior leaders.
+Governors bring a wide range of skills and expertise but additional training and development opportunities are available free of charge to all Governors in our Trust.

-If you are interested in becoming a Governor in one of our schools please contact us at firstname.lastname@example.org and we can arrange an information discussion about the role and suitable vacancies.
+If you are interested in becoming a Governor in one of our schools please complete the form by following this link and we will arrange an informal discussion about the role.